Turkey Noodle Soup

 6. Storage instructions

-8. Frequently asked questions
+7. Frequently asked questions

 9. Turkey Noodle Soup (Recipe Card)

-Why this recipe works
+Why I love this recipe

 • Classic noodle soup flavors.
 Fresh herbs, garlic, root veggies, and chicken broth form the base of this hearty soup.
 A spoonful of this slurpy goodness will make you feel right at home.

 • Healthy.
 First, turkey is a lean protein.
 Meaning it has high protein content without the excess accompanying fats.
 Second, it is rich in vitamins and minerals.
-Third, the amount of veggies we pack into this soup can meet your daily quota!
+Third, the amount of veggies I pack into this soup can meet your daily quota!

 Ingredients Needed

 • Soup veggies.
 For this particular soup, I have used onions, carrots, celery, and parsnip.
-It’s very forgiving so other root vegetables work too, like potatoes, sweet potatoes, and swedes.
+It’s very forgiving, so other root vegetables work too, like potatoes, sweet potatoes, and swedes.

 • Garlic.
 Use fresh minced garlic for its bold, aromatic flavor.